 “Asbestos cement was used for decades, and in that time, industry adapted to it perfectly.
 It seemed an unbeatable technical solution, especially thanks to its low cost, but the impact on health means other less toxic reinforcing fibers must be found,” Savastano said.

 “Our project has already produced results with potential technology transfer to commercial firms.
 Fiber cement can be used in the manufacturing of corrugated roofing as well as board, siding and other components for the construction industry.
 We didn’t just substitute the fiber; several adjustments had to be made to the production process, and we worked on this with firms that make fiber cement in Brazil.
 Specific cement curing methods were required, for example,” he said.

-A study led by Savastano to develop fiber cement curing technology produced fiber cement board using a mixture of cement, plastic fibers and plant pulps.
-"Our approach increasingly consists of using biomass fly ash as a substitute for conventional Portland cement and plant fibers instead of plastic fibers," Savastano said.
+A study led by Savastano to develop fiber cement curing technology is also supported by FAPESP through its Partnership Program for Innovative Technology (PITE) Fiber cement board was produced using a mixture of cement, plastic fibers and plant pulps.
+“Our approach increasingly consists of using biomass fly ash as a substitute for conventional Portland cement and plant fibers instead of plastic fibers,” Savastano said.